DuckTapeKiller/obsidian-easyview/README.md

 ## Mobile Support

-Easy View is mobile-optimized to ensure your preferred actions are always accessible:

-### Navigation Bar Shortcut
 Since mobile devices lack a status bar, Easy View adds a shortcut icon directly to the **Mobile Navigation Bar menu** (accessible via the three-line "hamburger" icon at the bottom right).

 - **Always Accessible**: The shortcut is enabled by default.